cmgoffena13/etl-watcher-sdk/docs/guides/executions.rst

 Custom ETL Results
 ------------------

-You can extend ``ETLResults`` with custom fields to return additional data from your pipeline:
+You can extend ``ETLResult`` with custom fields to return additional data from your pipeline:

 .. code-block:: python

     from pydantic import BaseModel
-    from watcher import ETLResults
+    from watcher import ETLResult

-    class CustomETLResults(ETLResults):
+    class CustomETLResult(ETLResult):
         data_quality_score: Optional[float] = None

     @watcher.track_pipeline_execution(